ntenebruso/knowledge-base/content/notes/_index.md

 layout: directory
 ---

-This is a directory of all notes, organized by category.
+This is a directory of all notes, organized by section.